wbr055/react-test/README.md

 # react-test

-This app will render a list of apps, displaying their name and status.
+This app will render a list of apps, displaying their names and statuses.

 Some boilerplate code is provided, but its not required as long as one or more custom hooks are implemented.